-Before there were those 16-in-1 do-everything pans that promise unprecedented versatility and revolutionary design that get thrown in your face on Instagram, there was the sauté pan.
-Somewhere between a frying pan and a saucepan, the sauté pan is a versatile friend in the kitchen that can often serve as a stand-in for skillets, stockpots and Dutch ovens alike.
+Before there were those 16-in-1 do-everything pans getting thrown in your face on Instagram, with makers that claim unprecedented versatility and revolutionary design, there was the sauté pan.
+Somewhere between a frying pan and a saucepan, the sauté pan is a versatile friend in the kitchen that can often serve as a stand-in for skillets, stockpots, and Dutch ovens alike.

 Our top picks